Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 Requires: + % @ #

 `.howtoplay` - Displays playing information.
 Requires: + % @ #

-`.submit` - Sends a link where users can submit jokes, roasts, agifs, gifs and more.
-Requires: + % @ #

 `.meme` - Displays a button.
 Clicking it will lead to a rickroll.